qscat/qscat/docs/source/manual/tabs/transects.rst

 .. _figure_transects_count:

 .. figure:: /img/transects/transects-count.png
    :align: center

-  Number of transects.
+   :alt: Guide for determining number of transects

+   Guide for determining number of transects

 Based on the user-defined number of transects, QSCAT estimates the appropriate spacing between transects for a particular baseline.